Autonomous-Finance/ao-process-testing/README.md

 ### Controlled Logging

 With all testing logic being in lua, it's possible to leverage the native `print` function.
+We wrap it in a higher order function such as to allow for specifying a verbosity level for each logging.
+See the function `_G.printVerb` at the top of the example `test/*_test.lua` files.
-All logging related to the mock message passing and handling can be toggled by changing the `_G.VerboseTests`, which is set specifically for every `_test.lua` file.
+For example, any logging related to message passing and handling is done with level 2 verbosity, see `printVerb(2)('> LOG: ' ..
+'SKIPPING DEFAULT HANDLER')` in `test/mocked-env/ao/handlers.lua`

+By using this approach you can also change the verbosity of your test suite while it is executing, such as to have **only specific tests or parts of one test** run with high verbosity, while others keep a low or 0 verbosity.
+That way you can more effectively focus on failing tests or parts of tests when debugging.

+Also, by making `_G.printVerb` a global function you can for a brief time include this logging in your application code, just for the time of debugging while some of your tests are failing.

 ### Replicated Code - Mocking `ao` & `aos`